Vdpromain/GameOfLife/README.md

 I added the "--rlefile_path" argument, to pass the file to read as an argument on command line.
 So you can use as follows:

   $python GameOfLife.py --rlefile_path path

+I added the "--output_dir" argument, to direct output in a customized directory.
+The directory is automatically created, if it does not already exist.
+Its default value is: "output".